Portfolio¶

 ... ).show()

-- Limit delta is the distance between the close (or any other price) and the target limit price in percentage terms.
-The highest the delta, the less is the chance that it will be eventually hit.
+- Limit delta is the distance between the close (or any specified price) and the target limit price, expressed as a percentage.
+The higher the delta, the lower the chance it will eventually be hit.

 Delta formats¶

-- Previously, stop orders had to be provided strictly as percentages, which works well for single values but may require some transformations for arrays.
-For example, to set SL to ATR, one would need to know the entry price.
-Generally, to lock in a specific dollar amount of a trade, you may prefer to utilize a fixed price trailing stop.
-To address this, VBT has introduced multiple stop value formats (so called "delta formats") to choose from.
+- Previously, stop orders could only be provided as percentages.
+While this worked for single values, it often required extra transformations for arrays.
+For example, setting SL to ATR meant you needed to know the entry price.
+More generally, to lock in a specific dollar amount of a trade, you might want to use a fixed price trailing stop.
+To address this, VBT now offers multiple stop value formats ("delta formats") to choose from.

 Use ATR as SL